 I asked students if they had ever seen a wanted poster.
 Most had and described what they had seen.
 We looked up the definition in Wikipedia and discussed how important the description was.
 Then I told students we were going to make our own wanted posters for numbers for our next math review project.
 They all sighed and the excitement began.

 I chose the number “6” as our first wanted number and had students brainstorm everything they knew about it.
 As they mentioned different properties of “6”, I recorded them so their ideas were visible to everyone.

 I loved their enthusiasm and the evaluating they did of their ideas and the ideas of others.
 I could see and hear the wheels turning.
 When their thinking slowed, together we created the poster.

 There are Wanted Poster templates online that you can use if you wish.
 I wanted to see the students’ creativity and chose to give them a blank sheet of paper.
 They chose whether to work alone or with a partner to create their own Number Wanted Poster.

-This was so much fun!
+This math review project was so much fun!
 I just didn’t take pictures!!
 Ugh!
 And the poster I did quickly with the kids was too ugly to share, but, the picture above has the facts.
 I confess that I am NOT Pinterest ready!